yuhuixu1993/PC-DARTS/README.md

 ```
 python train_search.py \\
 ```
+You can search on the imagenet by using model_search_imagenet.py!
+The main file for search on imagenet will be uploaded after it is cleaned or you can generate it according to the train_search file on CIFAR10 and the evluate file on ImageNet!
+Hyperparameters are reported in our paper!

 #### The evaluation process simply follows that of DARTS.

 ###### Here is the evaluation on CIFAR10/100: